signalfx/splunk-otel-go/docs/correlating-traces-and-logs.md

 The [OpenTelemetry trace API] can be used to extract trace metadata from a context containing a span.
-That metadata can then be used to annotate log events so they will be correlated with the trace.
+That metadata can then be used to annotate log events so they are correlated with the trace.

 ## Extracting Trace Metadata

 To extract trace metadata, use the [`SpanContextFromContext`] function.
-This will extract the trace metadata from an [`context.Context`] and return it in the form of a [`SpanContext`].
+This extracts the trace metadata from an [`context.Context`] and returns it in the form of a [`SpanContext`].

 ```go